R-package/styledTables/README.md

 Caution
 -------

-Currently is `styledtable` under heavy development.
-Unfortunately, the current state is not fully stable.
+`styledtable` is currently under heavy development.
+Unfortunately, the current version is not fully stable.

-If you want to use `styledtable`, we recommend the **last stable version**, which came under the **old package name** `styledTables`:
+If you want to use `styledtable`, we recommend installing the **last stable version**, which came under the **old package name** `styledTables`:

 ``` r
 # Install last stable version from GitHub